Dynamic Cache Name As A Static Value

 function dealWithContent(callback) {

-// read the file contents
+// read the service-worker-base file contents

 fs.readFile('src/my/path/service-worker-base.js', 'utf8', (err, data) => {